Precepting

 Can I earn CME when I precept students?

-Preceptors often find that having a student in the practice is a rewarding experience for both staff and patients.
-It provides preceptors the opportunity to help shape the next generation of Mississippi health care providers, to give back to and promote the medical profession, and feel personally gratified.
 The Mississippi State University Master of Physician Assistant Studies Program recognizes the integral and important role of preceptors in educating our PA students, and will recognize this contribution in a variety of ways including certificates for Category II CME credit.
 Additional means of recognizing preceptors are being pursued.
 At any time, we welcome your input in making this a valuable experience for preceptors.

 Whom should I contact to become a preceptor?